rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 Paul replied, I am a Jew, from Tarsus in Cilicia, a citizen of no obscure city.
 I beg you, permit me to speak to the people. ^2139

 And when he had given him permission, Paul, standing on the steps, motioned with his hand to the people.
-And when there was a great hush, he addressed them in the Hebrew language, saying : ^2140
+And when there was a great hush, he addressed them in the Hebrew language, saying: ^2140

 Brothers and fathers, hear the defense that I now make before you. ^2201

 And when they heard that he was addressing them in the Hebrew language, they became even more quiet.
-And he said : ^2202
+And he said: ^2202

 I am a Jew, born in Tarsus in Cilicia, but brought up in this city, educated at the feet of Gamaliel according to the strict manner of the law of our fathers, being zealous for God as all of you are this day. ^2203